patrickas/CD2022/content/about/index.md

                 <p>
                     Organized by “Freethought Lebanon” and the
-                    “Council of Ex-Muslims of Britain”, this conference will gather nearly 50 speakers from 30 countries worldwide, to celebrate freethought and dissent through talks, poetry, film, music, and comedy.
+                    “Council of Ex-Muslims of Britain”, this conference will gather nearly 50 speakers and artists from 30 countries worldwide, to celebrate freethought and dissent through talks, poetry, film, music, and comedy.
                 </p>